The Best Camping Air Mattress: Comfortable Inflatable Beds for Outdoor Adventures

 How to choose the right hiking pants for you

-With so many options out there, it helps to narrow things down by thinking about how and where you actually hike.
+With so many options, it helps to narrow things down based on how and where you actually hike.
 Here's a simple way to think through it.

 Ready to hit the trail?